nateraw/hf-text-classification/README.md

 The `train.py` file will:

-  1. Prepare the emotion dataset from `datasets` package
+  1. Prepare a text classification dataset from the `datasets` package
-  2. Train on 4 GPUs with PyTorch's native 16 bit precision
+  2. Train using Lightning's `pl.Trainer` on multiple GPUs with 16 bit precision
-  3. Run inference on the test set on 4 GPUs w/ native 16 bit precision
+  3. Run inference on the dataset's test set and save predictions to file (on multiple GPUs, of course :sunglasses:)

 ### Examples

-#### Fine-tune `bert-base-uncased` for emotion detection.
+#### Fine-tune `bert-base-uncased` for emotion detection

 ```
 python train.py \